Looking for help building the future? Let's connect on LinkedIn

 But that’s not all:

-I am struck that innovation emerges when people are faced by problems — particular, well-specified problems.— W. Brian Arthur, The Nature of Technology
+I am struck that innovation emerges when people are faced by problems — particular, well-specified problems.

 When Larry McVoy created BitKeeper he invented the concept of distributed version control.
 Later when he stopped providing BitKeeper to the Linux kernel project for free, he created a problem which actually spawned two new version control systems: Mercurial and Git.⁵

-We can model the effects of disruption using the Computing Ontology; the disrupted technology and its descendant nodes will be discarded in favor of a new hierarchy of nodes.
-As the new technology evolves,⁶ its changing components will contribute more nodes to the Ontology.
-The effects of those changes will ripple out, driving further adaptations and disruptions.
+We can model the effects of disruption using the Dependency Diagram; the disrupted technology and its descendant nodes will be discarded in favor of a new hierarchy of nodes.
+As the new technology evolves,⁶ its changing components contribute more nodes to the diagram.
+The effects of those changes ripple out, driving further adaptations and disruptions.

-- Linus explained this in an early talk at Google.
+4. Linus explained this in an early talk at Google.
 Git was so much faster than the rest that it changed how users actually did version control.
+A large change in speed becomes a change in kind.